Title: The Definition of Us (review copy)

 Maybe they’re not so different after all?

-Every once in a while a contemporary YA book comes along that reminds me why I love the genre so much even though I’m slightly older than young! lol!
+Every once in a while a contemporary YA book comes along that reminds me why I love the genre so very much.

 This sets the scene for book filled with some pretty crazy moments but also some moments that truly feel authentic and really makes great strides at attempting to change the definition of what it means to be ‘normal‘.